English at Newhaven School

 - Read and evaluate texts critically and make comparisons between texts

-- Summarise and synthesise information or ideas from texts
+- Summarise and synthesize information or ideas from texts

 - Use knowledge gained from wide reading to inform and improve their own writing